-Previously, I have published on Tudor coronations, Mary I, and various aspects of early modern ceremony and drama (see Publications).
-My first book, The Drama of Coronation: Medieval Ceremony in Early Modern England (Cambridge, 2008), looked at the history of the coronation ceremony in Tudor England.
+My research focuses on early modern monarchy and politics, looking in particular at the legitimization of power and the role of ceremony and ritual.
+I am currently working on the 1650s.
+Previously, I have published on Tudor and Stuart coronations, Mary I and female rule, and various aspects of early modern ceremony and drama (see Publications).
+My first book, The Drama of Coronation: Medieval Ceremony in Early Modern England (Cambridge, 2008), looked at the history of the coronation ceremony in sixteenth-century England.
 I am the co-editor, with Anna Whitelock, of a collection of essays on Mary I and Elizabeth I: Tudor Queenship: The Reigns of Mary and Elizabeth (Palgrave, 2010).

 I have given several public talks on my research, including at Hampton Court (released as a podcast), the Tower of London, local schools and branches of the Historical Association.
 I have broadcast for BBC1, BBC2 and Channel 4.
 My contribution (on Mary I) to the BBC2 series Fit to Rule: How Royal Illness Changed History was subsequently recorded as a podcast for Historic Royal Palaces.

 Before becoming a full-time academic, I worked for several years in trade book publishing, at Weidenfeld & Nicolson and Atlantic Books.